wilmoore/reactq/README.md

 Features
 --------

-**1. Opinionated**: ReactQ does not deal with static events.
-This mitigates the potential hidden dependency issues.

-**2. Flexibility with minimal ceremony**: ReactQ was built with ease-of-integration in mind; however, it is meant to provide extreme flexibility.
+**1. Flexibility with minimal ceremony**: ReactQ was built with ease-of-integration in mind; however, it is meant to provide extreme flexibility.
 ReactQ can be used for trivial tasks like logging and caching.
 It can also be used for non-trivial tasks like data filtering, request/response header manipulation, or access-rights checking.
 Whatever the task, the syntax is the same simple-chainable internal DSL.

-**3. Honors priority**: ReactQueue, in addition to allowing callbacks to serve as event handlers, it allows a priority to be associated with the event handler for cases when you need that level of granularity.
+**2. Honors priority**: ReactQueue, in addition to allowing callbacks to serve as event handlers, it allows a priority to be associated with the event handler for cases when you need that level of granularity.

-**4. Built on the shoulders of giants**: ReactQueue currently wraps the well-tested and mature Zend\EventManager component (built for Zend Framework 2).
+**3. Built on the shoulders of giants**: ReactQueue currently wraps the well-tested and mature Zend\EventManager component (built for Zend Framework 2).

-**5. Testable**: ReactQ is fully unit-tested using PHPUnit.
+**4. Testable**: ReactQ is fully unit-tested using PHPUnit.

+**5. No Global Registry**: ReactQ is quite opinionated in this regard as it does not provide a global registry.
+This should help to mitigates potential hidden dependency issues.
+You can of course choose to use your own global registry and pass ReactQ around that way if you feel the need; however, dependency injection is the cleaner, more maintainable, and easier to debug methodology, but YMMV.

 Requirements